Inngest Alternatives

 Strengths

-• +MIT OSS, PostgreSQL-backed
+• +MIT-licensed OSS, PostgreSQL-backed

-• +TypeScript and Python SDKs
+• +TypeScript, Python, and Go SDKs

-• +Simpler architecture than Temporal
+• +Simpler architecture than Temporal (no Cassandra ring)

 Trade-offs